-SO I found this little ornament shaped cutout at Michaels on Black Friday and thought it would be the perfect speedy DIY to show you not only my fave paint pen but how I use ‘faux’ lettering to fake brush lettering on DIYs.
+SO I found this little ornament shaped cutout at Michaels on Black Friday and thought it would be the perfect speedy DIY to show you not only my fave paint pen but how I use ‘faux’ lettering to fake brush lettering on DIYs… like here to letter on wood!
 I go into crazy detail on this method in my ‘Learn Brush Lettering E-Course‘ in the bonus section, but this is a nice mini version for you.

 Plus, it fit in perfectly with my holiday decor this year!
 You can spot it in our full Christmas Home Tour (my first ever home tour!).